 A highlight was the very large pool.
 The pool had two spa areas – great jets to put on your sore feet after a big day walking in Singapore!

-Singapore Travel Guide: Some other places to eat
+Fun Places to go in Singapore: Some other places to eat

 California Pizza Kitchen on Orchard Road.
 Not the exactly a high-end culinary experience but their bbq chicken pizza is a classic and it is a very kid friendly menu and place.